 In this article, you learnt about Azure Data Factory Schedules.
 Specifically, how-to time triggers, functions, and executions.
 There are currently three types of triggers supported by the service: Schedule trigger: A timer-based trigger that initiates a pipeline.
 Tumbling window trigger: A trigger that operates on a regular basis while retaining state and A trigger that is triggered in response to an event is referred to as an event-based trigger.

 Hevo Data provides an Automated No-code Data Pipeline that empowers you to overcome the above-mentioned limitations.
-Hevo caters to 100+ data sources (including 40+ free sources) and can seamlessly load data to Data Warehouse in real-time.
-Furthermore, Hevo’s fault-tolerant architecture ensures a consistent and secure transfer of your data to destination.
+Hevo caters to 150+ data sources (including 60+ free sources) and can seamlessly load data to Data Warehouse in real-time.
+Try a 14-day free trial to explore all features, and check out our unbeatable pricing for the best plan for your needs.

 Syeda Famita Amber